DavitTevanyan/BolzmANN/README.md

 # BolzmANN
 Neural network in C++ by and for the participants of the [MASIS Programming Class](http://www.masisclass.com).

+All network logic is in C++.
+Some tests are in Python.

 # Note to Contributors
 Before committing, make sure that: